Posted on behalf of Stephens, Anderson & Cummings on Mar 23, 2015 in Truck Accidents

 Authorities say emergency officials and investigators were on the scene working to clear the scene from a previous wreck.

 About 40 minutes later, officials say the driver, Armando Rodriguez, crashed his truck into the parked patrol car, which then slammed into a fire truck before flipping over onto its roof.

 There were no occupants in the patrol car, which is fortunate, because authorities say they would have been killed.
-However, three firefighters were injured when the truck was hit.
+However, three firefighters were injured in the Fort Worth car accident.